peterjmarko/llm-narrative-framework/DEVELOPERS_GUIDE.template.md

 ## Contribution Workflow

+### Simplified Merge Workflow (Solo Developer, Pre-Submission)

+For the initial development phase leading up to the first public release and article submission, a simplified, direct merge process is used.
+This workflow is suitable for a solo developer when the overhead of a formal pull request is not necessary.
+The `development` branch is treated as a long-lived working branch, and `main` is updated to reflect stable milestones.

+**This process will be retired post-submission**, at which point the formal Pull Request workflow (described below) will become standard practice to facilitate collaboration and automated quality checks.

+The pre-submission workflow is as follows:

+1.  **Commit all changes on the `development` branch.**

+2.  **Switch to the `main` branch and ensure it is up-to-date:**
+    ```bash
+    git checkout main
+    git pull origin main
+    ```

+3.  **Merge `development` into `main`:**
+    This brings all the new work into your stable `main` branch.
+    ```bash
+    git merge development
+    ```

+4.  **Push the updated `main` branch to GitHub:**
+    This publishes the new stable version.
+    ```bash
+    git push origin main
+    ```

+5.  **Switch back to `development` to continue working:**
+    Your working branch is preserved for the next set of changes.
+    ```bash
+    git checkout development
+    ```
+---

 ### 1. Create a Branch

 Before making any changes, create a new branch from the `main` branch.
 Use a descriptive name that reflects the nature of your work.